wireapp/wire-server-deploy/offline/kvm-hetzner.md

 ### (rewrite) Install networking tools
 We're going to install dnsmasq in order to provide DNS to virtual machines, and DHCP to virtual machines. networking will be handled by ufw.
 ```
-sudo apt update
 sudo systemctl disable systemd-resolved
 sudo apt install dnsmasq ufw -y
 sudo systemctl stop systemd-resolved
-sudo systemctl restart dnsmasq
-sudo ufw allow 22/tcp
-sudo ufw allow from 172.16.0.0/24 proto udp to any port 53
-sudo ufw allow in on br0 from any proto udp to any port 67
-sudo ufw allow in on br0 from 0.0.0.0 proto udp to any port 67
-sudo ufw enable
 ```

 ### Tell dnsmasq to provide DNS locally.